manucorporat/smartProfiler/README.md

 SMART PROFILER
 ====
-**It's a smart and easy way to profile code in C. Looks like a native C feature.** Compatible with Windows and Unix-like systems.
+**It's a smart and easy way to profile code in C/C++ and Objective-C. Looks like a native C feature.** Compatible with Windows and Unix-like systems.

 ##How to use it?

-I suggest a short message, for example the name of the function to measure (MESSAGE="sqrt()").
+I recommend a short message, for example the name of the function to measure (MESSAGE="sqrt()").

 ```c
 PROFILE( MESSAGE ) {